localleon/ansible-sops-example/README.md

 # SOPS Examples for Ansible and isindir/SOPS-Secret-Operator for Kubernetes

 Repository to demonstrate Moziall SOPS working with Ansible.
 All keys and values in this repository are dummy data and are not really used anywhere!

-Attention!
-Generate you're own public/private key if you want to follow along and execute the commands yourself.
+You can use the generated dummy key with `export SOPS_AGE_KEY_FILE=./sops-key-sample-env.txt``or generate one for yourself with `age-keygen -o key.txt`

 The guides for Ansible and Kubernetes are in seperate files.
 The main README.md contains general knowledge about age and sops.
 - [Ansible Guides](Ansible.md)
 - [Kubernetes Notebook](Kubernetes.ipynb)

 ## Prerequisites
-Create the File `env/sample-env/secrets.yaml` locally, but don't commit it into git yet.
+Create the File `env/sample-env/secrets.yaml` with a normal text editor locally, but don't commit it into git yet.

 ```yaml
 root_password: MyRootPassword123!